 AKA a logistical nightmare.

-This is another area where a CRM platform is beneficial.
+This is another area where construction CRM software is beneficial.

-As you start coordinating with hospital staff, as well as managing subcontractors and partners, you’ll need a reliable solution to keep your head on straight.
+As you start coordinating with hospital staff, as well as managing subcontractors and partners, you need a reliable solution to keep your head on straight.

 A CRM solution makes it easy to track all these relationships as well as share them with others are your organization.